-You have to be strong-willed and highly organized to efficiently separate your work time and personal time.
+- You have to be strong-willed and highly organized to efficiently separate your work time and personal time.

->

-> This way of work demands a high level of total and absolute responsibility in case the person wants to become really successful rather than just make a living.
-In the sphere of design you have to become a “Jack of all trades” being able to organize efficient workplace, fast and easy communication, keeping deadlines, controlling finance and improving as a professional all at the same time.
+This way of work demands a high level of total and absolute responsibility in case the person wants to become really successful rather than just make a living.
+In the sphere of design you have to become a “Jack of all trades” being able to organize an efficient workplace, have fast and easy communication, keep deadlines, control finance and improve as a professional all at the same time.

->

-> Talking about the design sphere, teamwork usually means that you become a part of a design studio or agency.
+Talking about the design sphere, teamwork usually means that you become a part of a design studio or agency.
 Certainly, this style of work is different from the one described above not only in terms of the workflow itself but also in terms of process organization.

->

-> - In most cases, a team consists of diverse professionals in design and this gives a broad space of creativity and high chances of getting involved in complex design projects;
+- In most cases, a team consists of diverse professionals in design and this gives a broad space of creativity and high chances of getting involved in complex design projects;

-> - Work in a team has a higher level of stability in workload, planning time, and finances;
+- Work in a team has a higher level of stability in workload, planning time, and finances;

-> - In many cases it gives the faster way of successful presenting yourself as for international design community as a result of accumulated efforts of all the team members;
+- In many cases it gives the faster way of successful presenting yourself as for international design community as a result of accumulated efforts of all the team members;

-> - The team has a great advantage of brainstorming and collective mind that can become very supportive especially in case of creative block or complex task;
+- The team has a great advantage of brainstorming and collective mind that can become very supportive especially in case of creative block or complex tasks;

-> - Team can take big and complex design projects splitting the parts of it to the designers who are the most capable of producing final result good for all the team productivity;
+- Team can take big and complex design projects splitting the parts of it to the designers who are the most capable of producing final result good for all the team productivity;